1Password/scim-examples/kubernetes/README.md

 ## Before you begin

-Before you begin, familiarize yourself with [PREPARATION.md](/PREPARATION.md) and complete the necessary steps there.

-Clone this repository and switch to this working directory:
+Before you begin, complete the necessary [preparation steps to deploy 1Password SCIM Bridge](/PREPARATION.md).
+Then clone this repository and switch to this working directory:

 ```sh
 git clone https://github.com/1Password/scim-examples.git